 Shark finning refers to the act of slicing the fins off a shark, often while it is still alive then dumping its body at sea because it has no value.
 These sharks then sink to the ocean floor, suffocate and bleed to death.
 This is happening every minute of the day.
 Learn more about shark finning and the industry here.

-As such, airlines are profiting from a destructive and often illegal industry that butchers millions of sharks annually and fuels the increasing loss of marine biodiversity and the very survival of our ocean.
+As such, airlines are may be profiting from, facilitating and perpetuating a highly destructive and often illegal industry that butchers millions of sharks annually.
+This fuels the increasing loss of marine biodiversity and threatens the very survival of our ocean.
+Declaring a simple blanket ban on shark fin transport is a powerful and elegant solution.

 What you can do to help?
 Send either a ‘Call for Change’ or ‘Thank You!’ tweet.